 - have been in contact with anyone required to self-isolate (due to symptoms) or confirmed with COVID-19 in the past 14 days

 - Likewise, if any of our own team meet the criteria above, they are being asked to stay home.

-- To reduce risk to our team, and the team of our host venues, we will now meet you at your car and your dog will come into the session alone.
-When you arrive, please text us on the number we provide to let us know you are outside.
+- When you arrive, please text us on the number we provide to let us know you are outside.
 When our vet is ready, they will phone you to conduct the first part of the pre-screen assessment of going over your paperwork and your dog’s clinical history.

 - If everything is okay with your pre-screen assessment, a member of our team will come outside to escort you and your dog from your car.
-We will ask you to walk (socially distanced) with us and your dog to the venue or mobile unit entrance, where we will then take your dog into the venue.
+We will ask you to walk (socially distanced) with us and your dog to the venue or mobile unit entrance, where we will then take your dog into the venue while you stay outside.
 Likewise, when the donation is finished, we will ask you to meet us at the entrance to walk back to your car.
 Please ensure your dog is wearing a lead and ready to be passed to us when we come out to you.
 Dogs must be wearing a lead and be under the control of the owner or a member of our team at all times.
 We fully appreciate and understand that some owners might be uneasy about their dogs taking part in the process themselves.
 We will give your dog plenty of reassurance and treats, as always, to ensure they are happy.
 If you are unhappy about your dog coming into the session alone, we ask that you cancel your appointment.
 You know welfare is at the heart of what we do and if your dog is showing any signs of anxiety, we will bring them back to you straight away.